Navigating Multi-Store Complexity

 For merchants operating in mixed-language environments, like Japanese stores with romanized brand names, the system intelligently extracted Latin characters while gracefully handling the rest.
 And for stores named entirely in non-Latin scripts?
 We fell back to a simple store icon, acknowledging that forced transliteration would only create confusion.

-This rule system was later expanded to support additional character sets under slightly more restrictive guidelines.
+In subsequent releases, we expanded the rule system to support additional character sets under slightly more restrictive guidelines.
 Cyrillic and Greek alphabets were added, along with select characters from other scripts that maintained clear visual distinction at small sizes.
 The goal was always the same: provide enough flexibility to feel personal, with enough constraint to remain scannable.

 Live in Shopify Plus Today